April 15, 2022CMMS

 Maintenance WOs are living documents.
 Translation: they go through several stages from beginning to end.
 The following workflow is typical of standard operating procedures (SOPs) across industry lines:

 - Production: The manager contemplates the resources and work needed to complete a maintenance job and then assigns the task to an appropriate technician, along with a deadline for completion.

 - Performance: Upon performing said maintenance, the technician documents all resources used—time, costs, labor, material—to get the job done.

 - Analysis: Depending on maintenance program thoroughness, management may periodically review work order statistics to analyze program effectiveness.
-For example, a department might review its monthly work order history to calculate its Planned Maintenance Compliance (PMC) rate.
+For example, a department might review its monthly WO history to calculate its Planned Maintenance Compliance (PMC) rate.
 The metric shows the number of completed planned tasks vs. the total number of planned tasks in the form of a percentage.